Finch

 “What happened?”

-“I bought gifts for them.
-My little boy.
-Six years old and barely speaking.
-He was always upset about something, but he loved toys and we had never been a family that could afford many.
-I bought my little girl dolls and dresses in the hopes that she would like them if they were nice enough, but I bought her books as well.
-I never did appreciate how smart she was.
-I was too busy being insecure about an eight year old girl being more clever than I was.”
-Luther let out a deep sigh.
-“Katrina beat me there.”
+"I bought them gifts.
+My little boy—six years old, and barely speaking.
+He was always upset about something, but he loved toys, and we had never been a family that could afford many.
+For my little girl I bought dolls, dresses.
+I hoped she might like them if they were nice enough.
+I bought her books, too.
+I never did appreciate how clever she was.
+I was too busy being insecure that an eight-year-old girl was sharper than I was."
+Luther let out a long, slow breath.
+"Katrina beat me there."

 “I’d rather not go into details and I can tell from the fact that you’re not insulting me right now that you have pieced together the gist of what happened.
 This is all to say that if she makes a threat, I suggest you believe it.”